xsthunder/ontonotes-db-tool-docker/README.md

 docker-compose up
 ```

-static web of `ontonotes-release-5.0 ` are hosted on `http://0.0.0.0:3222`
+static web of `ontonotes-release-5.0 ` are hosted on `http://0.0.0.0:3222`.

 ## login into ontonotes db-tool for manipulating onto-db

+see http://0.0.0.0:3222/tools/ontonotes-db-tool-v0.999b/doc/html/ for tool doc. refer to [db-tool/load-data.sh](db-tool/load-data.sh) for dbname, dbserve, onto-repo setting.

 ```
-docker exec -it ontonotes-db-tool-docker_tool sh python
+docker exec -it ontonotes-db-tool-docker_tool_1 sh cd tool
 ```

 ## use host python2 instead of db-tool